skeoop/skeoop.github.io/labs/Lab1-checklist.md

 A general rule is that "get" methods should **not change** the attributes of an object or its state.

-This is part of the **Command - Query Separation Principle** which states that you should have separate methods for "commands" and "queries".
+The **Command - Query Separation Principle** states that you should have separate methods for "commands" and "queries".
 Commands tell an object to do something, queries just ask a question.  `get` methods are queries.
+Queries should not change the state of another object.

 ## Don't Rely on String Values

 The specification for GuessingGame states that the "hints" will contain "too small" or "too large" when the guess is incorrect, but it does not promise exactly what the string will be!

 You should write code to check if the string **contains** "too small" or "too large".

-Don't test for string equality (exact matching string).
-It is good it **ignore case**, too.
+* Don't test for exact string match! (`hints.equals("Too large.")`).
+Only look for `"too large"` contained in hint.
+* Don't rely on upper/lowercase.
+Convert the hint to lowercase, or use case-insentive methods.

 Look at the API for the String class -- it has the method you need!

 ## Look on Github for "Issues" and Fix Them